 This webinar is hosted in English

-Dr. Nellie Deutsch in conversation with Jason R Levine
+Dr. Nellie Deutsch and Dr. Kalyan Chattopadhyay in conversation with Professor Sugata Mitra

 Dr. Deutsch earned her doctorate in education and educational leadership with a specialization in curriculum and instruction from the University of Phoenix from the School of Advanced Studies.
 Her dissertation research was published on Amazon) focused on instructor experiences with integrating technology in blended learning contexts in higher education around the world.
 Dr. Deutsch is internationally known as a transformative leader, community builder, an expert in educational technology, leader in providing online professional development courses, and mentor for educators worldwide.